HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](tstest8.jpg)
 (This is an image of a test that triggers the microbit LEDs.)

 Moving onto the microbit piano tutorial, I adapted this code so that when one piece of aluminium is connected to a pin and another on 3V touch it triggers the action.
-At first it didn't seem to be working, the LEDs would just flash randomly and the microit got very hot.
-I tried it again the next day and it worked perfectly.
+At first it didn't seem to be working, it was erradic and the microit got very hot.
+I tried it again the next day and it worked basically perfectly.
+When I touched the two aluminium pieces the speaker crackled and when i realeased them the volume decreased.
+Although this may contribute to the ambiance as record players do crackle, I needed the volume to be at full capacity.
+I notices that bothe the speaker and one of the sensors were on pin 0 so i changed the sensor to a different pin and that fixed the problem.
 Despite these initial hiccups, this is the most viable option for the specific components that need to be timed.

 ![Image](tscode6.jpg)
 (this is the adapted code.)

 ![Image](tstest9.jpg)
 (Above is an image of the test.)

 I also tested this method with the servo.